henribaeyens/apiplatform-docker-setup/README.md

 You can navigate to https://mail.api.docker.localhost to check that the email is in the mailbox
 ### Test 2
 Dispatch a message to the RabbitMQ broker.
-You can check the RabbitMQ management interface at https://rmq.api.docker.localhost to see if the message is there.
+You can check the RabbitMQ management interface at https://rmq.api.docker.localhost to see if it is there.
 Invoke the following command to consume the message:

 ```